Pro-Life Education Starts at Home

 As parents, you are the primary educators of your children, so your children’s pro-life education rests on your shoulders.
 You don’t have to be a certified teacher to teach the culture of life at home.

 Even if you are not a teacher or homeschooling parent, it is your job to make sure your children are learning the facts about abortion and euthanasia and how they can respond.
-This might mean supporting teachers and principals to include pro-life topics in the classroom or taking on the responsibility yourself with a “pro-life after school program” in your home with your children.
+This might mean encouraging teachers and principals to include pro-life topics in the classroom or taking on the responsibility yourself with a “pro-life after school program” in your home with your children.

 Taking control of your children’s education can be a daunting task, especially if you are not a homeschooling parent but still want to teach your children the pro-life basics.
 That’s where the Culture of Life Studies Program is here to help.